chb713/goalie/README.md

 ### Direct Input

-Next, run Goalie with direct input by running Goalie with no arguments:
+Next, use Goalie with direct input by running the command with no arguments:

 ```bash
 npm run goalie